-A journal/blog dealing with aspects of mental health and random thoughts.
+Journal/blog dealing with mental health aspects and random thoughts

 This is very much a learning exercise for me.
 I have never written a blog in my life but, as they say, ‘nothing ventured, nothing gained’.
 So here goes.

 Please be patient, and any tips will be really appreciated.

 Is it easier for you to respond to written prompt or a picture prompt?
 Why?

 This is a very hard question for me to answer.
 Anyone that has become familiar with me knows that I love prompts, although a lot of people don’t.
 As far as words or pictures though, in all honesty I am just as likely to use either.